General (Mostly Money-Related) Tips and Tricks in Living in London/ United Kingdom

 You can also have an 16-25 National RailCard (30 GBP yearly or 70 GBP three-year if you’re under 25 in the third year) as long as you’re a student and not just for below 25 (though you need a student statement as proof).
 If you link your 16-25 National RailCard with you Student Oyster Card, you can cut 1/3 of your travel budget.

 You can just buy one in a train station, or ordering one by mail (if it’s not emergency, do it this way.
 It’s 3 GBP cheaper and you can have one with your photo printed on it.
-Or just buy straight at the train station).
+Or just buy straight at the train station if you’re in a hurry).
 Before buying the 16-25 National Rail Card, don’t forget to buy a NUS Extra Card for discount for 16-25 National Rail Card.
 You can add ISIC (International Student Identity Card) on your NUS Extra for 3 GBP more.
-It’s not that useful, but I did get big discount when I booked a student dormitory in Prague, so I guess it paid off.
+It’s not that useful in the UK, but I did get big discount when I booked a student dormitory in Prague and when I booked buses accross Europe so I guess it paid off.

 Do you need to go “right now”?
 If you just travel one-off, you can reduce your travel cost by traveling outside peak times.
 With off-peak travel you can cheaper price.
 Peak fares apply usually between 6.30-9.29 and 16.00-18.59 Mon-Fri.
 If you’re going opposite of the usual commuting rush using National Rail (like for example, going to London in the evening from other city), you can ask to the counter whether the Peak fare apply or not.